Tennis Elbow Manager 2 is a tennis game that lets you become a tennis coach and manage your players.

 all tournaments within 1 year ahead, except the 3 or 4 next weeks : you have

 to decide early and wisely where your player will play.
-But depending of his
+But depending on his

-ranking, your player can't enter any tournament you want : you'll have to pick
+ranking, your player may not be able to enter all the tournaments : you'll have to pick

 a tournament where he could either enter directly or at least enter in the qualification